 - 80 proof Alcohol: Vanilla extract is most commonly made from vodka, but you can use bourbon, brandy, or rum instead.
 I usually use vodka, but the one bottle of bourbon vanilla I made 7 months ago is DIVINE.
 No need to splurge on expensive alcohol.
 This is probably the only time someone will tell you to buy the cheap stuff!!
 All the vanilla’s flavor is from the vanilla beans, so spend your money on those.
 Avoid flavored vodkas as they often contain artificial flavors, which negates the purpose of making your own pure vanilla.

-- Glass Bottles or Jars with Tight Seal: I recommend 8 ounce bottles.
+- Glass Bottles or Jars with Tight Seal: We recommend 8 ounce bottles.
 These bottles have a convenient swing top with a very tight seal.
 Great for gifting.
 Sterilizing the bottles is ideal, though we’ve skipped that step with no problem in the outcome of the vanilla.
 If your bottles or jars don’t have any plastic pieces attached, we recommend sterilizing them before using.

 - Funnel: A funnel is optional, but it makes pouring 100x quicker and easier.
 (These funnels collapse, so they’re great for storage.)